Stability of $p$-adic valuations of Hecke L-values: Introduction

 \section{Introduction}

 Let $K$ be a quadratic CM extension of a totally real field $F$.
-Let $\lambda$ be an algebraic Hecke character over $K$ that is critical at $0$.
-Let $\fl$ be a prime of $F$ that coprime to $p$ and $\Gamma$ be the Galois group of the maximal $\BZ_\ell$-free quotient of the maximal anticyclotomic extension of $K$ with conductor $\fl^\infty$.
+For $\lambda$ a Hecke character over $K$, let $L_f(s,\lambda)$ be the finite part of its Hecke L-function.
+Let $p,\ell$ be two distinct rational primes.
+Fix a prime $\fl$ of $F$ above $\ell$ and let $\Gamma$ be Galois group of the maximal $\BZ_\ell$-free quotient of the anticyclotomic extension of $K$ with conductor $\fl^\infty$.
 Fix embeddings $\iota_\infty:\ov{\BQ}\ra \BC$, $\iota_p:\ov{\BQ}\ra \BC_p$.
-The $p$-stability question is whether the $p$-adic valuations of algebraic part of $L_f(0,\lambda\varepsilon)$ are equal to the same constant for almost all finite order characters $\varepsilon$ of $\Gamma$.
-Whenever the constant is zero, it is usually called modulo $p$ non-vanishing problem.
-It's an analog of the Washington theorem \cite{wa} for critical CM Hecke L-values.
+Suppose that $\lambda$ is algebraic and is critical at $0$.
+The $p$-stability question is whether the $p$-adic valuations of algebraic part of $L_f(0,\lambda\varepsilon)$ are equal to a constant for almost all finite order characters $\varepsilon$ of $\Gamma$.
+When the constant is zero, it is often called the modulo $p$ non-vanishing problem.
+It's an analog of Washington theorem \cite{wa} for critical CM Hecke L-values.

-The problem was first studied by Hida \cite{Hi1}, \cite{Hi2} in the case $p$ is ordinary.
-See also \cite{Hf} for a recent update.
-We now briefly recall his method.
-The anticyclotomic twist $L$-values could be interpreted as periods of Eisenstein series at CM points via Waldspurger formulae for Eisenstein series.
-The theory of $p$-adic modular form of Katz gives $p$-adic interpretation whenever $p$ is ordinary.
-Then the density of ordinary CM points modulo $p$ established by Hida reduces the non-vanishing modulo $p$ of Hecke L-values to non-vanishing modulo $p$ of Eisenstein series.

-Using the Kottwitz model at $p$, Hida proves the non-vanishing results for Zariski dense subset of $\wh{\Gamma}$ in the case the conductor of $\lambda$ only dividing by split primes that prime to $p$, $(p, D_F)=1$, and $p$ is odd.
-Here $D_F$ is the discriminant of $F$.
-Later on, using the same model but more representation theory, Hsieh \cite{Hs1} proves the $p$-stability results for Zariski dense subset of $\wh{\Gamma}$ in the case the conductor of $\lambda$ is prime to $p$, $p$ is odd, $(p, D_F)=1$ and (1)$\lambda$ is self-dual with global root number equals to $+1$ and $\fl$ split in $K$ or (2)$\lambda$ is not residually self-dual.
-Note that when $\lambda$ is residually self-dual, every ramified prime in $K/F$ must divide the conductor.
-In the self-dual case, to get the $p$ divisibility of Eisenstein series, a key relation between local Whittaker function and local root number is used in Hsieh's work.

-In this paper, following Hida's approach, we prove a general $p$ stability results for Zariski dense subset of $\wh{\Gamma}$ in the ordinary case.
-For example, we allow $p$ to divide the conductor of Hecke character.
-Furthermore, we also deal with residually self-dual but not self-dual case, and the case $p=2$.
-To handle the case $p$ dividing the conductor, one needs to use good integral model (see Proposition \ref{mode}) of Hilbert modular scheme at $p$ whose level at $p$ is not maximal but still has good geometric properties such that the $q$-expansion principle holds.
-A similar model in the case $F=\BQ$ was used by Ohta \cite{Oh} to get non-vanishing result whenever conductor consists of odd split primes.
-To construct test vectors with distinguished level at $p$, one need to make full use of the machine of Waldspurger formulae for Eisenstein series.
-In the residually self-dual but not self-dual case, we establish relation between local Whittaker function modulo $p$ and local residual root number.